annalatyeva/annalatyeva/README.md

 <div>Currently looking for new opportunities and excited about engaging projects.</div>
 <div>In my free time, I enjoy solving challenges on CodeWars, improving my skills, and working on personal projects.</div>

+## Projects
+1. [Portfolio for brand specialist](https://github.com/annalatyeva/anna-katsur-portfolio) - This project is a portfolio of a branding and design specialist, developed using React.
+The website uses React Router DOM for navigation through sections, React Player for embedding video content, classnames for convenient class management of elements, and SCSS for styling using a preprocessor.
+2. Project Name 2 - Brief description